BA (University of King's College), MA Classics (Dalhousie), PhD (Birmingham).

 CAG1011: Intermediate Greek Language and Literature (Semester 1)

-CAC8000: Research Skills and Dissertation Training
+CAC8000: Research Skills and Dissertation Training (Semester 1 components only

 As a classicist with a consuming interest in music, my research interests centre around the ways in which music was involved in Greek intellectual life and literary culture.
 This set of interests has led me to pursue questions about the related roles of instruments, diagrams, proofs and experiments in the development of scientific arguments on musical subjects in Greek antiquity; about the sometimes complicated literary reception of Greek musical culture in Latin poetry; about the rhetorical uses of the technical terminology of Greek musical theory in non-technical literature; and about the literary culture of scientific writing more broadly: its modes of persuasion; its criteria of truth; the literary uses of scientific discovery, proof, fable and anecdote.